 - VAT – there are a number of advantages of becoming VAT registered as a company, one of which is a potential increase in your take-home earnings.
 We are here to help you register and choose the right scheme to use.

 - Self-Assessment – If you are incorporated, you will need to submit a tax return – which our dedicated Personal Tax Manager is here to assist with.

 If after reading this you feel that this could be the right move for you, why not give us a call on 0800 917 9100 and have a non-obligatory chat?
 We can even prepare an Earnings Retention Illustration, based on your own figures.
-You really have nothing to lose, and if it turns out that the limited option is not the best for you, we can advise you on using a PAYE Umbrella scheme instead – provided by our sister company, SmartWork.
+You really have nothing to lose, and if it turns out that the limited option is not the best for you, we can advise you on using an umbrella company instead, like our sister company, SmartWork.